waleedbaroudi/KUvid-302/README.md

 # KUvid-302

-Term Project for the Software Engineering Course at Koc University **Winner of Project of the Year Award**
+Term Project for the Software Engineering Course at Koc University
+**Winner of the Project of the Year Award**